This is the perfect tactic for destroying your channel:

 Also, remember that you’re working with a search engine.
-The way that you’re going to get most views will be thanks to the people searching on Youtube for new content.
+The way that you’re going to get the most views will be thanks to the people searching on YouTube for new content.

 Sharing your videos on social media is not going to be too effective unless you have content that can go viral easily.

 The truth is that nobody can constantly publish content that is going to go viral.
-Youtubers that grow fast are masters at finding what content is going to be interesting for the audience already lurking on Youtube.
+Youtubers who grow fast are masters at finding what content is going to be interesting for the audience already lurking on YouTube.

 I shouldn’t tell you to stop promoting your channel, but you shouldn’t make it your number 1 priority.

-Instead, focus on posting content that is discoverable by its own on YouTube.
+Instead, focus on posting content that is discoverable on its own on YouTube.